alirezaahun/beh-negaran/readme.txt

-add :                           add file before comit comit -m :                      add caption and file amend(git commit --amend):      return to before comit to add another file if you forgrt add one file log :                           log all the changes log --oneline:                  show all the changes in one line
+add :                           add file before comit comit -m :                      add caption and file commit commit -am 'massage':    add and commit A amend(git commit --amend):      return to before comit to add another file if you forgrt add one file log :                           log all the changes log --oneline:                  show all the changes in one line